fweiss/Etappe/README.md

+# Etappe

 Etappe is a browser app for planning a metro transit trip using one or more transit carriers.
 There are many strategies for creating an optimal trip.
 Some of the optimization criteria are: